Perspectives Language Reference

 filter SomeRole >> binding with BooleanPropertyOnTheBinding

-filter SomeRole with binds AnotherRole
+filter SomeRole with filledBy AnotherRole

-filter SomeRole with not boundBy sys:Me
+filter SomeRole with not fills sys:Me

 ThisRole >> Date == ThatRole >> Date